Real analyticity of the modified Laplacian coflow: Introduction

 where $\Delta_{\psi(t)}$ is the Hodge Laplacian induced by $\psi(t)$ and $\psi$ is an initial coclosed $G_{2}$-structure.
 However, since the Laplacian coflow $\eqref{The coflow}$ is not weakly parabolic and the principal symbol of $\Delta_{\psi}\psi$ is indefinite, it cannot be modified to be parabolic in the same way as the Ricci flow.
 Therefore, Grigorian \cite{Grigorian-2013} introduced the modified Laplacian coflow to address this issue:

-where ${\rm tr}\big{(}\mathbf{T}(t)\big{)}$ is the trace of the torsion $\mathbf{T}(t)$, $A$ is a positive constant, and $\psi$ is an initial coclosed $G_{2}$-structure.
-Grigorian proved the short-time existence and uniqueness of the modified Laplacian coflow in \cite{Grigorian-2013}.
+where ${\rm tr}\big{(}\mathbf{T}(t)\big{)}$ is the trace of the torsion $\mathbf{T}(t)$, $A$ is a nonnegative constant, and $\psi$ is an initial coclosed $G_{2}$-structure. {If restricted to coclosed $G_{2}$ structure($d\psi(t)=0$), then the modified Laplacian coflow $\eqref{modified Laplacian coflow}$ preserves the cohomology class of $\psi$.
+Under this condition,} Grigorian proved the short-time existence and uniqueness of the modified Laplacian coflow in \cite{Grigorian-2013}.
 In 2018, Chen provided the Shi-type estimate and studied finite-time singularities of this flow in \cite{Chen Shi-estimates}.
 Bedulli and Vezzoni showed the stability of the modified Laplacian coflow $\eqref{modified Laplacian coflow}$ in \cite{BV2020}.
 Recently, S\'a Earp, Saavedra, and Suan explored solutions to the modified Laplacian coflow $\eqref{modified Laplacian coflow}$ on a contact Calabi–Yau $7$-manifold in \cite{SSS2024}.
-For more details about the Laplacian coflow $\eqref{The coflow}$, the modified Laplacian coflow $\eqref{modified Laplacian coflow}$ and other flows related to $G_{2}$-structures, see \cite{Fer-fin 2016, Fino 2021, Grigorian-2016, Huang-wang-yao 2018, Lotay 2022, Weiss-Witt 2012, Weiss-Witt 2012b}.
+For more details about the Laplacian coflow $\eqref{The coflow}$, the modified Laplacian coflow $\eqref{modified Laplacian coflow}$ and other flows related to $G_{2}$-structures, see \cite{Fer-fin 2016, Fino 2021, Grigorian-2016, Huang-wang-yao 2018,LLX25, Lotay 2022, Weiss-Witt 2012, Weiss-Witt 2012b}.